 The WQMP does not impose direct costs on the public.
 It establishes requirements for responsible persons, who may pass costs through fees, water rates, rule changes, or other mechanisms, depending on the type of entity and applicable authorities, to comply with TMDL requirements.
 Financial incentives and technical assistance programs are available to help local governments, businesses, and private landowners implement the actions needed to meet TMDL allocations.
 Additional programs support agricultural and private forest landowners, operators, ODF Stewardship Foresters, and Soil and Water Conservation Districts in implementing management strategies needed to meet TMDL requirements.

-The public may benefit from the long-term ecological and cultural advantages of cooler water temperatures, which are essential for the recovery of threatened native species, including steelhead trout (Onchorhyncus mykiss), Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Onchorhyncus kisutch), coastal cutthroat trout (Onchorhynchus clarki clarki) and Pacific lamprey (Lampetra tridentata).
+The public and Tribal Nations may benefit from the long-term ecological and cultural advantages of cooler water temperatures, which are essential for the recovery of threatened native species, including steelhead trout (Onchorhyncus mykiss), Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Onchorhyncus kisutch), coastal cutthroat trout (Onchorhynchus clarki clarki) and Pacific lamprey (Lampetra tridentata).
 The rule supports the goals of the Oregon Plan for Salmon and Watersheds, a statewide initiative promoting both regulatory and voluntary actions to restore native fish populations and improve watershed health.

 By addressing temperature impairments, the proposed rule implements state and federal recovery plans that identify elevated water temperature as a limiting factor.
 These include the Coastal, Columbia, and Snake Conservation Plan for Lampreys in Oregon, the Oregon Coast Coho Conservation Plan, and the Recovery Plan for Oregon Coast Coho Salmon.

-The rule may also strengthen Oregon’s economy and quality of life.
+The rule may also strengthen Oregon’s economy,quality of life, and water security for future generations.
 In 2021, the marine salmon and steelhead fishery generated $52.4 million in coastwide income, and recreational angling generated $1.1 billion in economic impact.
 In Douglas County, fishing contributed nearly $10 million in spending in 2019, supported 102 jobs, and generated $504,979 in state and local tax revenue.
 Cooler streams can also improve drinking water quality, reduce public health risks associated with harmful algal blooms, and improve recreational opportunities, particularly during droughts and heatwaves.

 Large businesses - businesses with more than 50 employees